radzserg/rs-db-seeder/README.md

 `rs-db-seeder` is framework agnostic.
 It doesn't use specific ORM - like knex, typeorm, sequelize.
 So you will need to build your own simple adapter for you application.
 The adapter implements `IStorageWriter` and has only one method `insert`.
-You can find Postgres and Mysql adapter implementation [here](https://github.com/radzserg/rs-db-seeder/tree/master/tests).
+You can find example Postgres and Mysql adapter implementations [here](https://github.com/radzserg/rs-db-seeder/tree/master/tests).

 Here's a simple `knex` adapter for `pg`.